hackclub/hackclub/workshops/particle_physics/README.md

 ## Managing the Particles

+Let's go back to `sketch.js`.
 Right now the code should look like this:

 ```javascript
 function setup () {